w3c/wot-testing/tools/vpn/vpn_softetherbridge.md

 NOTE: These instructions assume you are using linux on Raspberry Pi.
 `testuser/pftest` is a sample User ID and password in the instruction.
 This setup is NOT a persistent service; if you reboot, you will have to reconfigure it.

+TODO:

-TODO: separate static and per-boot parts of instructions;
+- separate static and per-boot parts of instructions
-create a service and a configuration file.
+- create a service and a configuration file.

 ## 1. Download VPN Bridge from SoftEther Download Center